matthewgardner/documents/wearables.md

 - it is built for football
 - it is the cheapest (and players parents are the main source of income)

-### Consequences

-* Good, because {positive consequence, e.g., improvement of one or more desired qualities, …}
-* Bad, because {negative consequence, e.g., compromising one or more desired qualities, …}
-* … <!-- numbers of consequences can vary -->

 ## Pros and Cons of the Options

 ### Vest with GPS tracker